johnnietse/ChillnCharm/README.md

 Android shopping app built with MVVM Clean Architecture.

 This application was developed as a freelance project during my summer stint with Freelancer.com.
+The client of the application envisioned a comprehensive e-commerce application designed to provide an exceptional online shopping experience for their brand, ChillnCharm.
+ChillnCharm is a dynamic lifestyle brand dedicated to providing customers with the latest in technology, electronics, and casual fashion.
+Their goal was to offer customers a platform that seamlessly integrates robust functionality with a user-friendly interface, ensuring a smooth and engaging shopping journey for users.

 ## Screenshots
 | Splash Screen       | Login Screen      | Sign-up Screen      |